openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 ### Graduation Criteria

 The project will initially be introduced under a feature gate `MachineAPIMigration`.
-The new synchronisation operator will be deployed on all `TechPreviewNoUpgrade`/`CustomNoUpgrade` clusters, but will check for the presence of the above feature gate before operating.
+The new sync controller will be deployed on all `TechPreviewNoUpgrade`/`CustomNoUpgrade` clusters, but will check for the presence of the above feature gate before operating.

 #### Dev Preview -> Tech Preview